pypa/packaging.python.org/source/guides/licensing-examples-and-user-scenarios.rst

         "setuptools/_vendor/LICENSE*",
     ]

-Or alternatively, they can be specified explicitly (paths will be interpreted as glob patterns):
+Or alternatively, the license files can be specified explicitly (paths will be interpreted as glob patterns):

 .. code-block:: toml